n8thangreen/Stockholm-health-economics-course/content/program.md

 LUNCH

 * 1:30-2:30 Building a more complex Markov model in R
-* 2:30-3:30 Visualising cost-effectiveness analyses with the `BCEA` package
+* 2:30-3:30 Sensitivity analysis

 BREAK

-* 4:00-5:00 Markov models and the `heesim` package
+* 4:00-5:00 Visualising cost-effectiveness analyses with the `BCEA` package
 * 5:00 Wrap up and thanks